Government Spending on Security Guard Booths Outrageous

 And this pretty much holds true among all federal agencies, though we were able to get a bead on how much the Department of Veteran’s Affairs (VA) spent on three guard booths during the construction of a new VA hospital in Las Vegas.
 That is, $108,000 each.

-This information was reported in 2016 by a local ABC New affiliate, which had to wait two years for the VA’s heavily redacted response to questions about $260 million in construction cost overruns.
+This information on security booth prices was reported in 2016 by a local ABC New affiliate, which had to wait two years for the VA’s heavily redacted response to questions about $260 million in construction cost overruns.
 ABC noted that the guard booths were currently being used for storage, but that the VA claimed that “they never had any plans to man the booths 24/7,” and that they were built as “part of a federally-mandated protection strategy to control access if the facility has to go on high security alert.”

 Guess the guards are going to have to work on accessing space in the guard booths before they can control access to the facility.